valerisuleo/angular/handling-errors/README.md

      if (error.status === 404) {
 ```

-So back to our `data.service` here in the `erasePost` method if there's an exception I wanna that error and instead of sending the `Response` object to our component I wanna send an obj that is part of our application domain.
+So back to our `data.service` here in the `postDelete` method if there's an exception I wanna that error and instead of sending the `Response` object to our component I wanna send an obj that is part of our application domain.

 > How can we `catch` this error?